- Home

 AIP Program

-The Atlantic Immigration Program (AIP) is a special pathway created to support skilled workers and international graduates who want to live and work in Canada’s Atlantic provinces—Nova Scotia, New Brunswick, Prince Edward Island, and Newfoundland & Labrador.
-This program is developed through a partnership between the federal government and the Atlantic provinces to attract qualified talent, fill labour market gaps, and strengthen regional economic growth.
+The Atlantic Immigration Program (AIP) is a special pathway for UAE residents who want to live and work in Canada’s Atlantic provinces—Nova Scotia, New Brunswick, Prince Edward Island, and Newfoundland & Labrador.
+Designed through a partnership between the federal government and the Atlantic provinces, this program helps attract skilled professionals, fill labour gaps, and support regional growth.

-What makes AIP unique is its employer-focused structure and simplified application process, allowing eligible candidates to obtain permanent residency more quickly and without needing a Labour Market Impact Assessment (LMIA).
-It is an excellent option for skilled workers, international graduates, and intermediate-skilled applicants who have a valid job offer from a designated employer in any of the Atlantic provinces.
+What makes AIP ideal for UAE applicants is its employer-driven structure and simplified process.
+Eligible candidates can obtain permanent residency faster and without a Labour Market Impact Assessment (LMIA).
+The Canadian Residency Services, a UAE-based consultancy, helps applicants navigate this process, providing professional guidance to skilled workers, international graduates, and intermediate-skilled professionals who have a valid job offer from a designated employer in any of the Atlantic provinces.

 Why Choose the Atlantic Immigration Program?